 In my opinion, we can’t.
 That’s why my brother Oliver and I embarked on this project.
-The idea was to give foreigners in Germany the tools with which they could deal with German bureaucracy in their own language.
-That’s why we translated the most important official documents and application forms into 12 languages.
+The idea was to give expats and immigrants in Germany the tools with which they could deal with German bureaucracy in their own language.
+That’s why we translated the most important official documents and application forms into English, French, Spanish…

 How does SympatMe work?